coryshain/cdr/docs/source/formula.rst

 A trivial way of "deconvolving" a predictor ``A`` is to assume a Dirac delta response to ``A``: :math:`A` at :math:`t=0`, :math:`0` otherwise.
 DiracDelta IRF are thus equivalent to predictors in linear models; only the value of the predictor that coincides with the response measurement is used for prediction.
-Linear (mixed) models of time series are therefore a special subtype of DTSR, namely DTSR models that exclusively use Dirac delta response kernels.
+Linear (mixed) models of time series are therefore a special subtype of CDR, namely CDR models that exclusively use Dirac delta response kernels.
 While you therefore `can` use this package to fit LME models, that doesn't mean you should!
 The stochastic optimization used here is likely much less efficient in this simple case than that of specialized LME regression tools.

-However, the availability of Dirac delta responses in this package means that DTSR can combine linear and convolved substructures into a single model, which is important for many use cases.
+However, the availability of Dirac delta responses in this package means that CDR can combine linear and convolved substructures into a single model, which is important for many use cases.
 For example, imagine a bi-variate model with predictors ``stimulus`` and ``condition``, where ``stimulus`` varies within each time series can might engender a temporally diffise response while ``condition`` is held fixed within each time series.
 In this case, a convolution of ``condition`` would be meaningless (or at least perfectly confounded with ``rate``, the deconvolutional intercept); instead, we're interested in a `linear` effect of ``condition`` and a `convolved` effect of ``stimulus`` on the response.
 Dirac delta responses can specified manually using the syntax described in the following sections.
 However, for convenience, bare predictor names in model formulae (outside of convolution calls ``C()``) are automatically interpreted as Dirac delta.
-This allows you to retain stock formula syntax that might already be familiar from linear (mixed) models in **R** in order to define linear substructures of your DTSR model.
+This allows you to retain stock formula syntax that might already be familiar from linear (mixed) models in **R** in order to define linear substructures of your CDR model.
 For example, the following is interpreted as specifying linear effects for each of ``A``, ``B``, and the interaction ``A:B``::

     y ~ A + B + C:B

 An important caveat in using Dirac delta responses is that the predictors they apply to should be `response-aligned`, that is, measured at the same moments in time that the responses themselves are.
 If the stimuli and responses are measured at different points in time, you cannot fit a Dirac delta response to a stimulus-aligned variable unless that variable happens at least sometimes to accidentally be measured concurrently with the response.
-DTSR does not internally distinguish stimulus-aligned and response-aligned predictors, so it's up to users to make sure that models are sensible in this regard.
+CDR does not internally distinguish stimulus-aligned and response-aligned predictors, so it's up to users to make sure that models are sensible in this regard.
 However, the model does internally mask all elements in a Dirac delta predictor that are not simultaneous with the response.
 Therefore, fitting a Dirac delta response to a stimulus-aligned predictor will not produce an erroneous model; in the worst case, the entire predictor will be masked and therefore ignored by the model.